Academic Skills Service (ASK)

 One-to-one Tutorials

 These confidential sessions last for 30 minutes and we will discuss your requirements when we first meet.
-You can book a tutorial by using ASK’s online booking calendar.
+You can book a tutorial by using ASK’s online booking calendar on the Student Gateway or by emailing ask@buckingham.ac.uk.
 You will be given the option of an online tutorial via Teams or a face-to-face meeting.

-Our weekly workshops take place in a relaxed environment to allow for an informal discussion.
+Our weekly webinars are facilitated to promote friendly discussion in a safe space.
 We focus on key topics specifically requested by students and believe working in groups, sharing and tackling problems with others in a similar situation, can often be a highly effective way to address common difficulties.
 We aim to provide the right balance of theory and practical examples with plenty of time for your questions too!

-Current students can find details of the workshop programme on ASK’s pages on the Students’ Union website.
+Registered students can find details of the current webinar programme on the Student Gateway.

 What students say